-Use the self-generated income amount reported on the IRS 1040 tax forms for the prior year.
+Use the self-generated income amount reported on the IRS 1040 tax forms for the most recent tax year.
+If the prior calendar year taxes are not available by the tax filing deadline, document in notes why prior calendar year taxes are not available.
 Compare the amounts on the appropriate schedule with the entry on the corresponding line on the 1040 form, usually these are lines 3, 5, and 6 from Schedule 1.
-(If there is an amount listed on line 7a of the 1040 indicating income from Schedule 1, line 22, then Schedule 1 must be reviewed as this is where the self-generated income is reported).
+(If there is an amount listed on line 8 of the 1040 indicating income from Schedule 1, line 22, then Schedule 1 must be reviewed as this is where the self-generated income is reported).
 No adjustments are required.
-Divide the total net annual (12 months) income from the appropriate schedule by 12 to obtain the average monthly income amount.
+Divide the total net annual income from the appropriate schedule by 12 to obtain the average monthly income amount if in business for the full calendar year, divide by the number of months business was in operation.
 Income should only be entered for the months of the test period if the business was still in operation during that time.